When Should I Call an Environmental Lawyer?

 If you have health issues caused by a business’ pollution, you definitely should look into bringing a case,” says Warpinski.
 “If the concern is more centered around the value or manner in which you may use your property, you will have to look at how significant of an impact you have.”
 No matter what type of claim you may have, contact a reputable and experienced environmental attorney to potentially get the remedies you deserve.

-For more information on this area of law, see our overview of environmental law.
+For more information on land use, environmental policy, environmental cases, environmental litigation and legal advice, see our overview of environmental law.